2013 UPDATE – 12 MONTHS OF LIBERATION FOR THOUSANDS OF MALE CALVES

 Adoption given to the needy farmers.

-UPDATE: June 6, 2013: The Visakha SPCA has now adopted 238 sickly calves and we are treating them at our Cow Sanctuary.
+The Visakha SPCA has now adopted 238 sickly calves and we are treating them at our Cow Sanctuary.
 Very unfortunately 80 of these are blind and we are trying to cure them but many may face permanent blindness.
-A vet has cited stampedes, malnutrition and a possible contagious disease as the reason.
+A vet has cited stampedes, malnutrition, and possible contagious disease as the reason.

 (This is in addition to our current 800 rescued cows and buffaloes.)